 - An Axe to Grind

 - Asskicking Equals Authority: He has been promoted to General after leading the winning Ratio squad.
-He was a student two weeks before.
+He was still a student no more than two weeks before that day.

 - The Dreaded: He did enough in the Yogotsuban War to be feared by any opponent.
 Namely winning it in one 20-minute charge.